nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Windows and UNC Paths

-Options taking a path a value are now supporting UNC paths (shared folders).
+Options taking a path as value are now supporting UNC paths (shared folders).
 This completes the UNC paths support on Windows.

 Reminder: to be able to use a UNC path for the synchronization folder, it is required to set `nofscheck = true` in the local configuration file.